 Sequencing and articulation is one of 12 elements of high-quality CTE, defined in ACTE’s comprehensive, research-based Quality CTE Program of Study Framework.
+This element addresses the key components of the definition of a program of study and the articulation, coordination and collaboration that support programs of study, career pathways and accelerated learning.
 The following reports, articles, guides and toolkits can help you develop high-quality programs of study and pathways.

 Career Pathways and Programs of Study